Learn To Cut Buffalo Plaid With Your Cutting Machine.

 I default to Cricut, because I have a Cricut Maker and I absolutely love that machine.
 So here’s how to cut a Buffalo Plaid SVG design with your Cricut or Silhouette cutting machine.

-The Buffalo Plaid Pumpkin SVG design I’m using in this tutorial has a solid orange background, with a black plaid overlay (I’ll cover other Buffalo Plaid cut files in another tutorial.)
+The Buffalo Plaid Pumpkin SVG design I’m using in this tutorial has a solid orange background, with a black plaid overlay (which you can access FREE using the form at the bottom of the page.)
 It is a layered file.
 You can see all of my Buffalo Plaid designs by clicking here.

 What You Need For This Tutorial

-Here is a list of the items I use to make my Buffalo Plaid designs.
-(You can see different Buffalo Plaid designs in the Related Products section at the bottom of the tutorial) Right, here’s what you need:
+Here is a list of the items I use to make my Buffalo Plaid designs:

 Buffalo Plaid Is Layered